Understanding RRFB MUTCD guidelines and best practices

 Let’s break down what the research has discovered about RRFB effectiveness.

-Circular Beacons vs. RRFBs
+Circular beacons vs. RRFBs

 Circular flashing beacons were only slightly more effective than marked crosswalks and warning signs.